pani-vishal/manga-colourizer/README.md

 # manga-colourizer
-Colouring black and white manga using panel segmentation, weak U-net prediction based on feature loss and post-processing through colour propagation
+Colouring black and white manga using a panel extractor, weak U-net prediction based on feature loss and post-processing through colour propagation